tsupplis/cpm86-hacking/README.md

 Despite being a very primitive OS (in some cases actually enjoyably primitive...No time management at all outside of the clock, for example), it is possible to do quite an amount of things with a couple of good tools:
 - DR CB86 2.0 (http://www.cpm.z80.de/binary.html)
 - DR C86 1.32 (http://www.cpm.z80.de/binary.html)
-- Aztec C 3.2 (Although Aztec C 4.10 (ANSI) cross compilation from DOS is better) (https://www.aztecmuseum.ca/compilers.htm)
+- Aztec C 3.2 (Although Aztec C 3.4 or C 4.10 (ANSI) cross compilation from DOS is better) (https://www.aztecmuseum.ca/compilers.htm)
 - Turbo Pascal 3.01A and Poly Pascal 3.1 (Turbo Pascal Sibling)
 - RASM86 Macro Assembler (http://www.cpm.z80.de/binary.html)
 - Microsoft Basic (http://www.retroarchive.org/cpm/lang/lang.htm) and Personal Basic Interpreters (http://www.cpm.z80.de/binary.html)